by Andrew Walden (originally posted February 1, 2009)

 The penultimate section of OHA’s proposed bill reads: “This Act shall remain in effect until the claims of the native Hawaiian people to the public land trust lands have been resolved or until the legislature finds that the state no longer supports reconciliation between the state and the native Hawaiian people.”

-The State of Hawaii should apologize to Hawaiians for establishing the Office of Hawaiian Affairs and should reconcile with Hawaiians by abolishing it.
+The State of Hawaii should apologize to Hawaiians for establishing the Office of Hawaiian Affairs.